Stop the Drilling !!

-We produced a regular newsletter during the campaign to keep people informed.
-People were able to subscribe by clicking the button below.
+We produce a regular newsletter to keep our supporters informed.
+You can subscribe to our newsletters by completing the form below.

-We needed to have raised £50,000 by the 10th July 2012 to pay for legal fees and expert witnesses at the public inquiry and WE DID IT!
+- We needed to have raised £50,000 by 10th July 2012 to pay for legal fees and expert witnesses at the public inquiry.
+WE DID IT!
 We actually raised over £55,000.

 - We needed to raise a further £4,500 by the end of September 2013 to pay for the High Court challenge.
 WE DID THIS TOO!

 - We needed to raise £25,000 by the end of Q1 2014 to pay for the appeal at the Court of Appeal.
 WE MANAGED IT!